svanderburg/dysnomia/README.md

         markComponentAsGarbage
         ;;
     snapshot)
+        # Dump the state of the component in a temp dir
         tmpdir=$(mktemp -d)
         cd $tmpdir
         exampleSnapshotState | xz > dump.xz

+        # Compose a unique name for the snapshot
         hash=$(cat dump.xz | sha256sum)
         hash=${hash:0:64}

+        snapshotsPath=$(composeSnapshotsPath)

         if [ -d $snapshotsPath/$hash ]
         then
+            # If the snapshot exists in the store already, discard it
             rm -Rf $tmpdir
         else
+            # Import the snapshot into the snapshot store
             mkdir -p $snapshotsPath/$hash
             mv dump.xz $snapshotsPath/$hash
             rmdir $tmpdir